 A historic landmark now famous for that over-the-top wedding scene in Crazy Rich Asians, Chijmes has evolved through the years from a girls’ school and an orphanage to a lifestyle destination buzzing with hip restaurants and bars serving everything from Mexican grub to Japanese nosh.

 29. View the sunset (or sunrise) from above

 A romantic spot overlooking the south, Mount Faber is one of the city’s oldest parks.
 Here’s where you can ride the cable car to reach Sentosa, head up to Mount Faber Peak to admire the panoramic view, or embark on a guided trail to learn about the history and heritage of the place.

 Mount Faber, junction of Kampong Bahru Road and Telok Blangah Road, Singapore 099448

 Yep, we certainly love our air-conditioned shopping centres.
 They’re a must for your bucket list of Singapore attractions.
 Even though most of them are similar in appearance and directory, there’s nothing that feels quite as good as an afternoon of retail therapy (especially when it’s scorching hot or pouring rain outside).
 Check out our extensive mall guide for everything you ever wanted to know about shopping on our island.

 Shopping malls, various locations

-Go ahead, explore the best of Singapore with this list of attractions!
+Go ahead and explore the best of Singapore with this list of must-see attractions!